MicrosoftDocs/m365copilot-docs/docs/overview-business-applications.md

 Power Platform connectors allow retrieving and updating data from data sources accessed through APIs.
 Connectors make it possible to access data from popular Enterprise systems such as Salesforce, Zendesk, MailChimp and Github and are routinely used by makers in their Power Apps and flows.
 To learn more, see [Create a plugin from a connector (preview)](/connectors/create-a-connector-ai-plugin?context=/microsoft-365-copilot/extensibility/context).

-#### Start with an OpenAI plugin

-OpenAI plugins provide access to data sources, allowing specific data to be surfaced through AI experiences that would not normally be available through general models.
-To learn more, see [Add an OpenAI plugin (preview)](/power-virtual-agents/copilot-ai-plugins?context=/microsoft-365-copilot/extensibility/context#add-an-openai-plugin).

 #### Start with a Topic

 Use Microsoft Copilot Studio to create Topics, enabling customers to craft custom plugins that retrieve and integrate data across multiple sources with AI, execute custom logic on the results, access external API's via connectors, and send summary results to the user.
-To learn more, see [Create a Topic (preview)](/power-virtual-agents/copilot-conversational-plugins?context=/microsoft-365-copilot/extensibility/context).
+To learn more, see [Create a Topic (preview)](/microsoft-copilot-studio/copilot-conversational-plugins?context=/microsoft-365-copilot/extensibility/context).

 ## Enable integrated apps with plugins for Microsoft Copilot for Microsoft 365